leangjia/blender_docs/manual/editors/timeline.rst

       :figwidth: 109px
       :align: right

-      3D View red FPS.
+      3D Viewport red FPS.

       60:54.75

-   When you play an animation, the frame rate is displayed at the top left of the 3D View.
+   When you play an animation, the frame rate is displayed at the top left of the 3D Viewport.
    If the scene is detailed and playback is slower than the set *Frame Rate* (see :ref:`render-tab-dimensions`), these options are used to synchronize the playback.